 Diversity for the Win!

-As a woman, I understand and relate to the challenges and obstacles other women, including Judge Jackson, face.
-On a deeper level, though, I’m thrilled that she’s an African American woman.
+As a woman, I understand and relate to the challenges and obstacles other women, including Justice Jackson face.
+Jackson's confirmation was a huge moment for women's progress.
+Even more, I’m thrilled that she’s an African American woman.
 Discrimination of any kind is not OK.

-As a woman I am relatively well equipped to share resources to help other women (see below!).
+As a woman I am relatively well equipped to share resources to help other hard working women (see below!).
 But I’m also deeply committed to supporting efforts to increase diversity of other types.

 Women Earn Significantly Less than Men